The best way to find out is to undertake a comprehensive maturity assessment. Here’s how to do it right.

 The best way to gain this understanding is through a maturity assessment, but very little has been written about AWP readiness, organizational maturity and comprehensive assessments.
 CII’s IR-272, co-authored by Concord CEO Olfa Hamdi, identified three levels of AWP maturity:

-Level 2 - The organization is using multiple elements of AWP, fully integrated into your processes.
+Level 2 – The organization is using multiple, integrated AWP elements

 Who can benefit from a maturity assessment?